 Many middle school teachers recognize that their students need grammar support and want to make time for grammar instruction… but finding the instructional time to make it happen becomes their biggest obstacle.

-What if I told you that effective grammar instruction could take only 5-7 minutes per day!
-If your school doesn’t have a separate block for grammar instruction (ahem, it’s 2022.
+What if I told you that effective grammar instruction need only take 5-7 minutes per day?
+If your school doesn’t have a separate block for grammar instruction (ahem, it’s 2023.
 I’m pretty sure that’s every school, but what do I know?), you can embed your grammar instruction in your daily bell-ringer or warm-up.

 There are a few different ways you can do this.

 Method #1: Weekly Focus

 Teach a grammar mini-lesson on Monday.
 For example, you could teach all about nouns (concrete, abstract, compound, proper, etc.) on Monday.

 Then, give a series of related questions or tasks as your warm-up Tuesday-Friday.